umair3/js-event-loop/README.md

 # js-event-loop
-JavaScript Event Loop is a concept impelementation by;
+JavaScript Event Loop is a concept impelementation.

 ## Authors